byte-foundry/tutorial-content/content/The Breadcrumbs and Top Bar/TheBreadcrumbs&TopBar.md

 To chat with Prototypo, access the FAQ, Restart the Tutorials, access the Academy.

-Your account button gets you to your Prototypo account dashboard containing every info you need to manage your subscription and billing, your profile (address and info about yourself), your billing history, etc. You can learn more about the account dashboard in our [Account tutorial](#/academy/course/Account).
+Your account button gets you to your Prototypo account dashboard containing every info you need to manage your subscription and billing, your profile (address and info about yourself), your billing history, etc.

 #### Views